How much will counseling cost?

 What about Billing concerns I may have?

 Healing Grace provides administrative and management services to mental health professionals.
 As an independent practitioner, your provider is solely responsible for all matters concerning your clinical care and all questions about that care should be addressed to her/him.
 You may be contacted by our office staff who works closely with each therapist to make sure billing measures are being taken care of and paid appropriately.
-If you need to make a payment or payment arrangements contact Shannon directly at 816.944.3251.
+If you need to make a payment or payment arrangements contact our billing staff at 816.944.3251.
 For all other questions or concerns you may have speak directly with your mental health professional.

 What do I need to bring to my first session?